googleapis/google-cloud-java/gcloud-java-storage/README.md

 Then add the following code to create a bucket and upload a simple blob.

 *Important: Bucket names have to be globally unique.
 If you choose a bucket name that already exists, you'll get a helpful error message telling you to choose another name.
-In the code below, replace "my_unique_bucket" with a unique bucket name.*
+In the code below, replace "my_unique_bucket" with a unique bucket name.
+See more about naming rules [here](https://cloud.google.com/storage/docs/bucket-naming?hl=en#requirements).*

 ```java
 // Create a bucket